-Apply paint at a rate such that 1 gallon of paint will cover a 4-inch wide stripe for a length of 200 to 240 feet.
+Apply paint at a thickness of 24 mils which equals a rate such that 1 gallon of paint will cover a 6-inch wide stripe for a length of 130 feet.
 Evenly distribute glass beads over the wet paint stripe at a rate of at least 6 pounds per gallon of paint.